I get it:

 Of course, all of the benefits do come at a cost.
 While Disney does offer budget-friendly accommodations, these are certainly basic at best, and you can certainly get more for your money elsewhere.

-Although, staying on Disney property is about the experience than the bang you get for your buck.
+Although, staying at a Disney Resort Hotel is more about the experience than the bang you get for your buck.

 Comparison of Disney Hotels